-The previous lemma provides all tools necessary to analyze and design the optimal estimator with constant gains.
-In particular, fact (g) indicates that the constant gain K^ that minimizes the steady state error covariance P^ can be derived from the unique fixed point of the nonlinear operator $P^ = \Phi{\lambda}(P^)$, where $K^ = K{P^}$.
+The previous theorem provides all tools necessary to analyze and design the optimal estimator with constant gains.
+In particular, fact (g) indicates that the constant gain K^ that minimizes the steady state error covariance P^ can be derived from the unique fixed point of the nonlinear operator Φ{λ} , where $K^ = K{P^}$.
 If the optimal gain K^ is used, then the expected error covariance converges to P^ regardless of the initial conditions (P_0, \bar{x}0) , as follows from fact (f).
-Fact (i) shows that if the system A is unstable the arrival probability λ needs to be sufficiently large to ensure stability, and that the critical value λ_c is a function of the unstable eigenvalues of A. Finally, although λ_c and the the fixed point $P^ = \Phi{\lambda}(P^)$ cannot be computed in closed form, from fact (j) follows that they can be efficiently computed using numerical optimization tools.
-Finally, fact (k) will be used to show that if the error covariance is bounded then the estimator is also unbiased.
+Fact (i) shows that if the system A is unstable the arrival probability λ needs to be sufficiently large to ensure stability, and that the critical value λ_c is a function of the unstable eigenvalues of A. Finally, although λ_c and the the fixed point $P^ = \Phi{\lambda}(P^)$ cannot be computed analytically, from fact (j) follows that they can be computed efficiently using numerical optimization tools.
+Finally fact (k) will be used to show that if the error covariance is bounded then the estimator is asymptotically strictly stable, therefore estimator stability reduces to finiteness of steady state error covariance.